无可奉告

 「无可奉告」 is mainly used in the following contexts:

-(Regarding the details of this incident, we currently have no comment.)
+(Regarding the specific details of the merger and acquisition, we have no comment at this time.)

 Additional Examples: